How Bone-eating worm Inspired Chemosynthetic Bioprocessing

 Osedax worms have no mouth, gut, or digestive organs.
 Instead, they grow root-like structures into whale bones that secrete acid to dissolve the bone, releasing lipids and proteins.
 Symbiotic bacteria in the roots metabolize the nutrients and feed the worm — a completely different model of digestion.

-In the language of biomimicry, this falls under the Process › Use symbiosis for metabolism category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Use symbiosis for metabolism category.

 The Design Principle